wh0amitz/KRBUACBypass/README.md

 ## Let’s see it in action

 Now let's take a look at the running effect, as shown in the figure below.
-First apply for a ticket for the HOST service of the current server through the asktgs function, and then create a system service through krbscm to obtain the SYSTEM permission.
+First request a ticket for the HOST service of the current server through the asktgs function, and then create a system service through krbscm to gain the SYSTEM privilege.

 ```console
 KRBUACBypass.exe asktgs